Last updated on February 1st, 2024

 If you’re considering purchasing a property, getting a roof inspection will help to flag any issues that might result in unexpected roof costs in the near future.
 This can be a valuable decision-making tool and may even help you to negotiate the price.

 If you opt for an independent roof survey, you can be confident that the information you’re getting is completely impartial.
 This will help you to make a decision about which repairs to carry out, and can even make it easier for you to compare repair quotes from roofers near you.

 Type in your postcode below to start your search for an independent roof inspector near you.

 Can I inspect my roof myself?

-For safety and security, we would recommend hiring a professional.
-To find a local, reputable, tradesperson in your area and get a personalised roof inspection quote use our free search feature.
+To find a local, reputable roof inspector near you and get a personalised roof inspection quote, use our free search feature.